0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 2. A file may be truncated when opened , consequently by the time our filter's post create is invoked the initial state of the file is lost.<br/>

 Considering #1 , the final state of the file is captured when the file is closed.
-Considering #2, we will monitor file opens with FILE_SUPERSEDE |... , in such cases the initial state of the file is captured in pre create, otherwise it is captured when the first write occurs - in pre write.<br/>
+Considering #2, we will monitor file opens that may truncate the file, indicated by a CreateDisposition value of FILE_SUPERSEDE , FILE_OVERWRITE or FILE_OVERWRITE_IF, in such cases the initial state of the file is captured in pre create, otherwise it is captured when the first write occurs - in pre write.<br/>

 #### Design diagram